 After receiving notification of your accepted summary, you will be asked to complete Step 2 (below).

 Step 2 is only open to those accepted to Step 1.

 Step 2: Edited Taped Case Video

-- Insert two (2) to three (3) introductory slides describing the technology at the beginning of the edited taped case.
+- Insert two (2) to four (4) introductory slides describing the patient, clinical history, planned procedure, and technology at the beginning of the edited taped case.